 Community, Collaboration and Support for Independent "Mom and Pop" Charter Schools

 The Network of Independent Charter Schools helps independent “mom and pop” charter schools succeed.
 The Network helps principals, teachers, administrators and trustees at independent charter schools collaborate to establish and sustain effective programs.
 Funded by the U.S. Department of Education, the Network delivers a comprehensive and integrated array of services and resources—free of charge—to support teachers, administrators and trustees at independent charter schools.
-Join now!

 Link to full text >>